Kodiak, Alaska: Russian control: 1700s–1867

 The first Europeans to sight Kodiak Island were the explorers Vitus Bering and Aleksei Chirikov, during the 1741 Second Kamchatka Expedition.
 In the early 1750s the Russian fur trading merchant and explorer Stepan Glotov met a Kodiak Islander in the Aleutian Islands, who told him about the island.
 On his next voyage Glotov sailed to Kodiak Island, arriving in 1763.
 The Russians called the island Kad’yak (Кадьяк), after the Alutiiq word qikertaq.
 Several other Russians made fur hunting voyages to Kodiak Island in the 1770s.
 In 1778 the British captain James Cook explored the area and wrote of "Kodiak" in his journals.
 In 1779 the Spanish explorers Arteaga y Bazán and Bodega y Quadra reached Afognak in the Kodiak Archipelago.

-In 1792, the Russian Shelikhov-Golikov Company chief manager Alexander Baranov moved the post at Three Saints Bay (established in 1784) to a new site in Paul's Harbor (Свято-Павловской гавани, Svyato-Pavlovskoy Gavani).
+In 1792, the Russian Shelikhov-Golikov Company chief manager Alexander Baranov moved the post at Three Saints Bay (established in 1784) to a new site in St. Paul's Harbor (Свято-Павловской гавани, Svyato-Pavlovskoy Gavani).
 This developed as the nucleus of modern Kodiak.
 Baranov considered Three Saints Bay a poor location because it was too indefensible.
 The relocated settlement was first named Pavlovskaya Gavan (Павловская гавань – Paul's Harbor).

 A warehouse was built in what became one of the key posts of the Shelikhov-Golikov Company, a precursor of the Russian-American Company and a center for harvesting the area's vast population of sea otters for their prized pelts.
 The warehouse still stands as the Baranov Museum.
 Because the First Native cultures revered this animal and would never harm it, the Russians had wars with and enslaved the Aleuts during this era.

 Eastern Orthodox missionaries settled on the island by the end of the 18th century, continuing European settlement of the island.
 They held the liturgy in native Tlingit from 1800.

 The capital of Russian America was moved to Novoarkhangelsk (modern-day Sitka) in 1804.
 The Russian-American Company was established in 1799 as a joint-stock company by decree of Emperor Paul to continue the harvest of sea otter and other fur-bearing animals and establish permanent settlements.
-By the mid-19th century, the sea otter was almost extinct and 85% of the First Native population had disappeared from exposure to European diseases and violence.
+By the mid-19th century, the sea otter was almost extinct and 85% of the First Native population had disappeared from exposure to European diseases.